RyanarC/Xopak-System/README.md

 ![XopakTitle](https://github.com/user-attachments/assets/84165c80-ff0a-4532-bc17-57a100f87824)

 # The Xopak System
 The Xopak System, inspired by my own system of creation, is a planetary system pack that includes 30 bodies, including 14 planets, 15 moons, and one comet.
-The system is primarily set light years away, but scaled down from 50 light years to 5 light years in 1/11 scale, or 4,300,332,032,991.270 kilometers away from Kerbol in-game.
+The system is primarily set light years away, but scaled down from 50 light years to 4.55 light years in 1/11 scale, or 43,000,000,000,000 Kilometers away from Kerbol in-game.

 This mod is in active development, and will be updated as soon as I have the time to.